zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 The cache lifespan option is set to 10 hours by default, but you may go down to 8 or even less.
 If you notice any issues due to high server load, set a higher interval for the preloader.

-= Can WP-Optimize minify JavaScript, CSS and HTML? = Yes, the newly added Minify enables you to minify JavaScript and CSS.
+= Can WP-Optimize Cache minify JavaScript, CSS and HTML? = Yes, the newly added Minify enables you to minify JavaScript and CSS.
 It also enables you to minify HTML.

 = What is "Minify"? =
 [vimeo https://vimeo.com/402556749]

 = Why minify my WordPress site? =
-WP-Optimize’s Minify feature is all about increasing the speed of your WordPress site for your users.
+WP-Optimize Cache’s Minify feature is all about increasing the speed of your WordPress site for your users.
 One way Minify does this is by reducing the size of your HTML, CSS and JavaScript files by removing unnecessary spaces and lines from the files and shortening long names internally within the code.
 Another way is that your files are merged into as few files as possible.
 This reduces the amount of load on your web server and can be quicker to load fewer files.
 You can also defer the loading of any CSS or JavaScript file.
 This means any large or extraneous CSS or JavaScript file can be loaded independently from the core of your WordPress site; giving your users quicker access to your site.